Incident response & kill switches

-AI agent incident response runbook: contain, investigate, recover
+AI Agents incident response runbook: contain, investigate, recover

 Agent incidents move quickly, so response plans should be specific: contain execution, preserve evidence, assess blast radius, and safely resume operations.